Tax relief on pensions

 What is pension tax relief?

-Whenever you make pension contributions, the government adds 20% to your payment.
-This is known as tax relief.
+Whenever you make pension contributions, that money is given a boost from tax relief.

 How does pension tax relief work?